ProbShin/CS503Projects/README.md

 1. Have a github account.
 2. Get familiar with basic github operation.

-    But I promise that just very basic github operation would be enough for this course. i.e.
-`git clone`, `git status`, `git add`, `git commit` and `git push` would be good.
+    The basic github commands such as `git clone`, `git status`, `git add`, `git commit` and `git push` would be good enough.
+We will cover some basic operations below.

 ## Walk through for each project assignments

 1. Open the project link and accept the assignment.

-    For example, We would announce it through piazza or email.
+    We would announce release the link through piazza or email.
 You just click the link and it might bring you to the following page.

     [img](./img1.png)